The Greater New Orleans Foundation

 Key Takeaways for Grant Writers

-- Equity Commitment: The foundation has committed to allocating the majority of grantmaking to marginalized communities and at least 25% to social justice strategies - applications should clearly demonstrate how they advance equity
+• Equity Commitment: The foundation has committed to allocating the majority of grantmaking to marginalised communities and at least 25% to social justice strategies - applications should clearly demonstrate how they advance equity

-- Advocacy Valued: Unlike some funders, GNOF explicitly prioritizes advocacy, community organizing, and civic engagement work - don't shy away from highlighting policy work
+• Advocacy Valued: Unlike some funders, GNOF explicitly prioritises advocacy, community organising, and civic engagement work - don't shy away from highlighting policy work

-- IMPACT Program Redesign: With the 2025 relaunch, pay close attention to updated strategy and priorities when announced in Summer 2025
+• IMPACT Programme Redesign: With programme relaunches, pay close attention to updated strategy and priorities when announced

 References